gonghaima/ES6LintAirBnbJestVsDebugging/README.md

 # nodevscodedebugging
-boilerplate for ES6 and debugging enabled for VS Code
+boilerplate for ES6 and debugging enabled for VS Code and Jest test/coverage